torquebox/torquebox.org/drafts/transactions.md

 It's important to understand the difference between a conventional database transaction and a *distributed* transaction: *multiple resources* may participate in a distributed transaction.
-The most common transactional resource is a database, of course.
-But a message broker may also be a transactional resource.
+The most common example of a transactional resource is a database, of course.
+But a message broker is another good example.
 Distributed transactions allow your application to say, tie the success of a database update to the delivery of a message, i.e. the message is only sent if the database update succeeds, and vice versa.
 If either fails, both rollback.

 *X/Open XA* is a standard specification for implementing distributed transactions.
 It uses a *two-phase commit (2PC)* protocol.
 Often these